 Because of their versatility and varied origins, these materials can be processed by thermomechanical molding in the same way as conventional plastics.
 At UGA, the New Materials Institute is investigating the thermal, mechanical, water susceptibility, biodegradability, and antibacterial properties of both natural glycopolymers and proteins, including whey, albumin, and algae proteins and their thermoplastic blends with traditional synthetic polymers.

-We are quantifying the degradation of bioplastics and composites, as well as microbially degradable materials and products, under different conditions (aerobic and anaerobic) using ASTM and ISO standards.
+We are quantifying the degradation of bioplastics and composites, as well as microbially-degradable materials and products, under different conditions (aerobic and anaerobic) using ASTM and ISO standards.
 We offer a full suite of simulated environmental conditions and we conduct our analyses by utilizing one of the most advanced, and largest, respirometers in North America.
-And we offer a certification program for materials and products that meet our criteria.
 Click here to read more about our Bioseniatic℠ Laboratory.

 Nanocellulose-based textile finishing and dyeing, energy harvesting/storage and electroconductive coatings